<check against delivery>

 Care for the integrity and sustainability of our institutions.
 Care for excellence and progress.

 The last piece of care that I always talk about is care for the way we discuss the tough issues.
-We are discussing a lot of tough issues, and increasingly find that we're at our very best as modern Australia when we can accept difference of opinion, and not reject one another as people.
+We are discussing a lot of tough issues, and increasingly find that we're at our very best as modern Australia when we can accept a difference of opinion, and not reject one another as people.

 That's what I've learned about modern Australia.
+I see it every day.

 And, in a way, it’s the easiest.